-Although by no means a complete list, vulnerable consumers can be found in mental health services, prison health services, dementia units and rest homes, as well as residential facilities where there are people who have an intellectual or learning disability.
-In some cases consumers who are receiving care and support in their own homes may also be particularly vulnerable.
-The Advocacy Service approach of resolution between the parties is a particularly effective and useful method of complaint management in those situations where consumers and providers often have a close and ongoing relationship.
+Vulnerable consumers can be found in mental health services, prison health services, dementia units and rest homes, as well as residential facilities where there are people who have an intellectual or learning disability.
+In some cases, consumers who are receiving care and support in their own homes may also be particularly vulnerable.

 In these circumstances, sessions to consumer groups and provider groups on building a “rights safe” partnership, and on effectively raising and resolving complaints, can be especially useful.